jeankueo/jfont/readme.md

 ## Special Comment
 - The template is originally chinese orianted.
 I will add some assistant line for letters and symbols
-- According to my daughter' writing habits, my script will automatically do 1.6 scale and 200 pixel right move when importing SVGs into .sfd file
+- According to my daughter' writing habits, my script will automatically do 1.6 scale when importing SVGs into .sfd file
 - I usually do not use the generated .ttf directly, because i always do some finetuning in fontforge GUI after importing, and will generate .ttf file from the GUI tool.
+- the procreate template is called "米回字格"，which is perfect for chinese character writing.
+Also fit for letters and symbols.